-Succoth begins this coming Sunday night.
-It was important to me to get this info to you before you begin planning meals - and snacks - for Succoth.
+Succoth begins tonight, Wednesday, 4 Oct., 2017.
 This post, if you follow it, will aid your health and save you from needless holiday weight-gain.

 Parenthetically, I don't believe in dieting of any kind - most diets are unhealthy fads that lead to short-term weight loss and long-term frustration, metabolic and/or nutritional imbalance, ailments of all kinds and weight gain.
 The extremes of Paleo and Primal that tell you to eat all the meat and fat you want but stay away from carbs to total vegan that tells you that an egg, sardine or chicken breast will kill you are not in accordance with Torah and the Rambam's timeless advice on nutrition.
 But, let's save that discussion for another time.
 Meanwhile, the best advice is what I call "Ivri", eating just the way our forefathers Abraham, Isaac and Jacob did.
 That means eating foods as close to the way Hashem created them, with no interference from food manufacturers and genetic modifiers.
 With that said, let's talk about Succoth...